-"From 1818 to 1822 inclusive, the medical returns † show 3138 cases of Cholera in Europeans," (out of a grand total below 11,000) " of which 595 terminated fatally; being in proportion of about 19 per cent.; and 13,490 cases in natives" (out of a grand total averaging about 70,000), " of which 3185 terminated fatally, being about 231⁄2 per cent."
-As, however, the medical returns of small detachments of Europeans are not always included in the general returns, and as there are no returns at all from some of these detachments, 526 cases, and their proportional 100 casualties, are allowed to meet the aggregate of such incidents, which then gives 3664 cases, t These are the Hospital Returns of the army, and of course only include enlisted soldiers.
-The Bombay Report speaks of the general population of the island,-all ages, all classes, and both sexes.
+\ "From 1818 to 1822 inclusive, the medical returns† show 3138 cases of Cholera in Europeans," (out of a grand total below 11,000,) " of which 595 terminated fatally; being in proportion of about 19 per cent.; and 13,490 cases in natives," (out of a grand total averaging about 70,000,) " of which 3185 terminated fatally, being about 231⁄2 per cent."
+As, however, the medical returns of small detachments of Europeans are not always included in the general returns, and as there are no returns at all from some of these detachments, 526 cases, and their proportional 100 casualties, are allowed to meet the aggregate of such incidents, which then gives 3664 cases, and 695 deaths.
+The medical returns of various bodies of native troops being missing for certain months, recourse was had to the regimental records, from which it appears that very nearly 550 men had died of Cholera without appearing in the tables in the Appendix; which number, at $23\frac{1}{2}$ per cent. gives 2340 cases: with these additions, the total number of cases in the natives of the army may be stated at 15,830, and the casualties at 3735.
+This loss will probably fall much within the calculations of those who have been accustomed to hear of the ravages committed by the disease.

-^{} Madras Report.
+\ Madras Report.
 Narrative, &c. p.
 28, 29.